Justin Garza High School: Naming, logo and boundaries

 The district sought public input for the naming of the new school and they received over 200 proposed names, including former President Barack Obama, former Fresno Mayor Lee Brand, and social media celebrity Lovely Peaches.
 When the school board brought the matter up for an official decision in May 2020, discussion centered around two options, naming it after former Central High School coach Justin Garza or utilizing a directional name, such as Central North.

 Justin Garza was the head football coach at Central High from 2012 through 2015, becoming a beloved campus and community figure after starting his career as a teacher there in 1999 and also serving as a football, track and golf assistant.
-Garza died in February of 2017 at the age of 41, after six years of battling Hodgkin lymphoma.
+Garza died in February 2017 at the age of 41, after six years of battling Hodgkin lymphoma.
 A community survey showed more support for the name "Central North," which led to a split board vote, but ultimately the name Justin Garza High School was selected in a 4-2 vote.

 District boundaries were also a point of contention, coming up for a vote at an October 27, 2020 board meeting.
 Three options were discussed, one with the Garza area wrapping around the Central East area like a giant letter C, while the other options were a north/south pattern and an east/west pattern.

 At the time of this discussion, the district had only one high school, Central High, but it was split into two campuses: "Central East", which opened in 1996 and sits at Cornelia and Dakota avenues, and "Central West", which opened in 1922 and sits at McKinley and Dickenson avenues.
 In all boundary options, the Central West campus would be converted to a school of choice with a strong agriculture program.

 In a 5-1 vote, the board chose the north/south district pattern, a map that board member Naindeep Singh Chann said slightly favored the more affluent areas.
 Chann ultimately cast no vote.

 The Guardians mascot and logo were revealed by Central Unified Superintendent Andrew Alvarado on October 5, 2020.